gtsop/babel-jest-boost/README.md

 ## 1. Use the plugin in your transformer

 Modify, your babel-jest transformer to use the plugin.
-It needs access to jest's config, as such a helper object is being exported to help you it:
+It needs access to jest's config, as such a helper object is being exported to help you do it:

 ```
 const { jestConfig } = require("@gtsopanoglou/babel-jest-boost/config");